Exploring your data

 With Data Catalog, you can connect to data sources in file systems, Hive, relational databases such as AWS, HCP, Oracle, SQL databases, and JDBC sources.
 You can browse the schema, tables, and fields of your data sources.
 See Manage data sources.

 Use the Data Canvas to explore and investigate your data.
 Here, you can find detailed insights into resource metadata to help you understand and clarify practical applications.
-Click the Explore Your Data card on the landing page to open the Data Canvas view and begin exploring your data.
+Click Data Canvas in the left navigation menu to open the Explore Your Data view and begin exploring your data.
 Be sure to add at least one data source to Data Catalog before exploring.
 See Manage data sources.

 The Data Canvas is divided into four primary areas: